AmoghavarshaKM10/Text-Generator-App-Java/README.md

 #### How to run web application:
 1- Run backend server on your localhost following the instruction here:
-** Note that if your server is not running on ```http://localhost:8080```, you need to set the new address in the frontend global variables.

 ### Only API
 After [running backend server on localhost] you can use the backend server as a general API and send request to it from other clients, such as Postman or your custom web client.